-My name is Daniel Wilson and I am pursuing my Bachelor of Arts degree in journalism with a minor in communication studies at California State University, Sacramento.
-My goal is to graduate in the spring of 2019.
-In May, I earned my Associate’s degree in journalism from Sacramento City Community College.
+My name is Daniel Wilson and I am pursuing my Bachelor of Arts degree in journalism with a minor in communications studies at California State University, Sacramento.
+I will complete my program and graduate in the fall of 2018.
+In May 2016, I earned my Associate’s degree in journalism from Sacramento City Community College.

-I am currently working with the West Sacramento News-Ledger as a freelance journalist.
-I’m also currently working in a paid part-time role with the Sacramento 49er Travel Plaza to run the company’s social media platform on Facebook.
-Lastly, I work on a part-time contract basis for Visit California – the state’s travel and tourism marketing organization – managing its online digital asset management system.
-Prior to my current positions, I completed a one-year paid internship through Sac State’s University Enterprises in the communications department at Visit California.
-Before that, I worked in retail for over eight years.
+I am working with the West Sacramento News-Ledger as a freelance journalist covering news, events and local government.
+In addition, I work on a part-time contract basis for Visit California – the state’s travel and tourism marketing organization – managing its online digital asset management system.
+Prior to my current position with VCA, I completed a one-year paid internship through Sac State’s University Enterprises in the communications department.

-In high school, I held positions as editor-in-chief, news editor and staff writer for River City High School’s campus newspaper, The Review, which was published monthly in local West Sacramento publication, The News-Ledger.
+In high school, I held positions as editor-in-chief, news editor and staff writer for River City High School’s campus newspaper, The Review, which was published monthly in the News-Ledger.

 In 2014, during my internship with Visit California’s communications department, I applied my journalism skills in editing, writing and working with PowerPoint and Excel; creating and editing HTML-based web pages; creating, editing and publishing the organization’s monthly business-to-business e-newsletter; and drafting, editing and copyediting documents and various industry publications.

 Additionally, I was an intern editor for America’s Comedy (a now defunct, Sacramento-based comedy news site), I run my own video game news website and I have designed and edited newsletters via Microsoft Publisher, examples of which can be found on this portfolio.